- Copywriting is the art of selling through writing.

-This is the best book on copywriting I have ever read (and I have read many) and likely the only one you need.
+It is the best book on copywriting I have ever read (and I have read many).

 Copywriting is merely the art of selling.
 As such, this book is not a copywriting book: it is a sales book – selling through writing.